 Dampness and moisture derived from water vapour lead to condensation

 This type of water leak can be prevalent in poorly insulated copper water pipes and condensate water pipes of air conditioner systems.
 In fully air-conditioned rooms like server rooms and some manufacturing facilities, poorly insulated party walls and soffits also suffer from condensation in the event of air leakage when humid air encounters cold surfaces.
 Buildings in tropical highlands also suffer from severe condensation issues.

 How to prevent water damage in strata buildings?

-Optimally, the prevention of water leakage should start from the design and construction stages.
+Optimally, the prevention of water leaks should start from the design and construction stages.
 However, some preventative measures can still be put in place by the management committee of strata properties.
 Here are some tips for building managers in minimising the occurrence of inter-floor leakages in strata and commercial properties:

-1. Water pressure management is important to control water leakage from domestic pipes.
+1. Water pressure management is important to control water leakage from domestic water pipes.
 Suruhanjaya Perkhidmatan Air Negara (SPAN) prescribes safe water pressure as follows: